Skip to main content

 }

-Alternatively, position each combinator to the left of the following rule or group:
+Alternatively, position combinators to the left of their following rules or groups:

 CSS